-U.S. Customs and Border Patrol Sets New Rules For Searching Electronic Devices
+U.S. Customs And Border Patrol Sets New Rules For Searching Electronic Devices

 U.S. Customs and Border Patrol agents need to have "reasonable suspicion" to carry out "advanced" searches on electronic devices, including smartphones and tablets, that belong to individuals entering or exiting the country, the agency announced Friday.